 Hear the latest chart at Mixcloud.com/Blastocast.

-The latest iteration of ‘Nashville comes to Greenwich’ has brought ears and eyeballs of British folk to some major-label country music talent.
+Since its inception, ‘Nashville comes to Greenwich’ has brought ears and eyeballs of British folk to some major-label country music talent.
 At the same time, the organisers of Country2Country once again invited acts from Britain to showcase their own sounds, giving them invaluable exposure on two free stages in the O2 complex, the Icon and the Big Entrance.

 To ensure that many voices are heard, all artists are limited to one song as a lead artist in one chart.
 Cover songs are permitted, as acts often push cover versions on their social media feeds and Youtube channels.
 I will always list the most recent release, one which is referred to by an act as their ‘current single’.
 In the case of an EP, it will be the track they have chosen as the lead track.
 In exceptional circumstances, ie if the act’s music has been played by a notable DJ or has had a life of its own through a viral video or recording, that track will be the act’s ‘single’.